davari-group/MD-Distance-Angle-Analysis/README.md

 # Optional (not required for core scripts but useful for notebooks)
 jupyterlab

-The full requirements list used are provided along with this repository
+The full requirements list used are provided along with this repository in requirements_full.txt
 ---